The Christiano Brothers Story

 During 1990's, the whole Christian film industry changed in that films were not released on 16mm anymore but rather came out straight to video.
 This allowed Christian movies to come directly into homes and also saw more movies air on television.
 The first five films from the Christiano Brothers were initially released on 16mm film, prior to being released on video.

-In 1998, Rich again teamed with David White for his 54-minute drama called End of the Harvest.
-It was a college based story that he wrote, produced and directed.
+In 1998, Rich again teamed with David A.R.
+White for his 54-minute drama about a philosophy club of atheists at a college who hold open meetings to debate various topics called End of the Harvest.
+It was a story that he wrote, produced and directed.
 The film premiered in early December at a movie theater in Jonesboro, Arkansas.
 End of the Harvest was distributed under Christiano Film Group.

 In October 2001, Rich wrote and directed Time Changer, his first feature length movie.
 Rich teamed with Kevin Downes who co-produced the project and Dave served as his story consultant/script editor.
 The film featured actors D. David Morin and Gavin MacLeod in the lead roles.
 A novel version was released in January 2002.
 The movie came out in October 2002 and the Christiano Brothers formed a new distribution company, Five & Two Pictures, which released Time Changer.
 The movie eventually played in 310 theaters.
 This was a major production effort and step up for the Christiano Brothers.
 "I always wanted to make a time travel movie," said Rich, "and I feel this movie has an important message for the church today."

 In 2004, Dave turned his attention to television and started work on a project entitled, 7th Street Theater, which was to be the first ever prime time Christian dramatic TV series in the history of broadcasting.
-The series premiered March 3rd, 2007 on TBN, the world's largest Faith-Based Television Network.
-The series now airs on several Christian Networks.
-It has 24 episodes in Season One, 20 episodes in Season Two, and 20 episodes in Season Three.
+The series premiered March 3rd, 2007 on TBN, the world's largest Faith-Based Television Network at the time.
+The series had 24 episodes in Season One, 20 episodes in Season Two, and 20 episodes in Season Three.
 There are a total of 64 episodes in the three Seasons for the series.
-It took Dave 9 years total to do this project.
+It took Dave 9 years total to complete this project.
 7th Street Theater TV Series Website

 In May of 2005, Rich wrote, co-produced, and directed Unidentified, his second feature length movie.
 The subject of the film dealt with UFO's and how they could possibly play into the end times.
 Dave served as his creative consultant.
 It was released in theaters in April 2006 under Five & Two Pictures and played on 85 screens.